Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Lambda function logs.
 - [ ] RDS database logs.

-### An AWS Lambda function is intermittently failing several times a day A SysOps administrator must find out how often this error has occurred in the last 7 days.
+### An AWS Lambda function is intermittently failing several times a day.
+A SysOps administrator must find out how often this error has occurred in the last 7 days.
 Which action will meet this requirement in the MOST operationally efficient manner?

 - [ ] Use Amazon Athena to query the Amazon CloudWatch logs that are associated with the Lambda function.
 - [ ] Use Amazon Athena to query the AWS CloudTrail logs that are associated with the Lambda function.